 What kind of an impact can I have?

-It is hard to make changes in the “system.”
-Getting a school to develop a program for verbally-talented students could take years and it may not be a realistic goal to expect the program to be ready for your child.
+Making changes in a “system” is difficult.
+For example, getting a school district to develop a program for mathematically-talented students could take years, and it may not be a realistic goal to expect the program to be ready for your child.
 However, working with your school to make individualized accommodations for your child during the school day could happen as soon as next week.

 It’s practical to seek changes for your child that can be accomplished in the near future.
 However, the changes made for your child highlight the need in the school system for new programs or accommodations for other academically talented youth.
 As a result, the interactions you have with school personnel on behalf of your child can influence future programs for gifted students.
-Be assured that your advocacy today can have a positive impact on someone else’s child.
+Be assured that your advocacy today can have a positive impact on someone else’s child in the future.

 Assouline, S. G., & Lupkowski-Shoplik, A. (2005).
 Chapter 2, Advocacy.
 In Developing Math Talent.
 Waco, TX: Prufrock Press.